Dherse/masterproef/content/1_background.typ

 = Programmable photonics <sec_programmable_photonics>

 As previously mentioned in @motivation, the primary goal of this thesis is to find which paradigms and languages are best suited for the programming of photonic @fpga[s].
 However, before discussing these topics in detail, it is necessary to start discussing the basics of photonic processors.
-This chapter will start by discussing what photonic processors are, what niche they fill and how they work.
-From this, the chapter will then discuss the different types of photonic processors and how they differ from one another.
+This chapter will discuss photonic processors, their niche, and how they work.
+From this, the chapter will discuss the different types of photonic processors and how they differ.
 Finally, this chapter will conclude with the first and most important assumption made in all subsequent design decisions.

 #info-box(kind: "info")[
-    In this document, the names Photonic @fpga and Photonic Processor are used interchangeably.
-They are both used to refer to the same thing, that being a programmable photonic device.
+    This document uses the names Photonic @fpga and Photonic Processor interchangeably.
+They both refer to the same thing: a programmable photonic device.
 The difference is that the former predates the latter in its use.
 Sometimes, they are also called #gloss("fppga", long: true) #cite("perez-lopez_multipurpose_2020").
 ]

 == Photonic processors <photonic_processor>

-A photonic @fpga or photonic processor is the optical analogue to the traditional digital @fpga.
-It is composed of a certain number of gates connected using waveguides, which can be programmed to perform some function #cite("capmany_programmable_2016").
+A photonic @fpga or photonic processor is the optical analog to the traditional digital @fpga.
+It comprises several gates connected using waveguides, which can be programmed to perform some function #cite("capmany_programmable_2016").
 However, whereas traditional @fpga[s] use electrical current to carry information, photonic processors use light confined within waveguides to perform analog processing tasks.

 However, it is interesting to note that, just like traditional @fpga[s], some devices are more general forms of programmable #gloss("pic", long: true)#cite("bogaerts_programmable_2020-1") than others, just like @cpld[s] are less general forms of @fpga[s].
 As any @pic with configurable elements could be considered a programmable @pic, it is reasonable to construct a hierarchy of programmability, where the most general device is the photonic processor, which is of interest for this document, going down to the simplest tunable structures.